Doctoral Student Spotlight: Antonia Voigt, Education PhD Student & Best Full Paper Award Winner

 In conversation with: BERA Undergraduate Award Winner 2024, Em Quinton

-We spoke with Em Quinton, a BSc Psychology in Education graduate, who recently won the British Educational Research Association (BERA) Undergraduate Award 2024.
+We spoke with Em Quinton, a BSc Psychology in Education graduate, who won the British Educational Research Association (BERA) Undergraduate Award 2024.

 Em Quinton on her graduation day last year.